cogentcore/cogent/README.md

 * double-click on text brings up text bar and text panel

+* text should have its own default color settings that is not set from other graphical elements -- typically text needs to have fill no outline..

 * prevent selecting of items across different layers -- leads to all manner of weirdness.
 * add more layer logic -- if layers, everything should be in a layer?